substring/am-altscraper/Readme.md

 # AM-Altscraper
-A alternative scraper for Attract Mode using the [screenscraper.fr](http://www.screenscraper.fr) API and write in Python 2.7
+A alternative scraper for Attract Mode using the [screenscraper.fr](http://www.screenscraper.fr) API and written in Python 3

-You can download game info: Title, categories, year, boxs arts (2D and 3D), snapshoot, wheels and/or video
+You can download game info: Title, categories, year, boxs arts (2D and 3D), snapshoot, wheelsi, marquees and/or video

 At the moment this script only works and tested on GNU/Linux and RetroPie for Raspberry Pi (based on Raspbian).